bqi343/cp-notebook/Resources/Questions.md

 ## Bad

+> I've been doing Programming since almost 2 years, And I didn't see a much progress.
+I sometimes struggle with Div2 C in contest time.
+I have solved almost 400 problems from different OJs like spoj, codechef or cf. I generally got fear from higher difficulty problems.

+> i left coding some months ago. i was distressed as i was not doing well as i was not improving , the time when i started codechef contests  i was stuck on question 4 or 5 and now also i m stuck on same level questions

+Do more problems? :shrug:

 > https://www.codechef.com/JULY18A/problems/GEARS This is the problem, I am trying to solve.

 > hey friend, please please send me the code for C small only. please i beg you.i need job badly .please. only c small.please please Please friend. i am not getting job Save my life only c small .Please. i beg you